The Rotten Truth of Factory Farming

-Over 75% of the egg-laying hens live crammed in cages in the US.
+Over 75 percent of egg-laying hens in the United States live crammed in cages.

 Intensive production takes a heavy toll on the birds, and the overcrowded, unsanitary conditions at these facilities weaken the animals’ immune systems and create the perfect breeding ground for disease.

 Some avian flu viruses are far deadlier than novel coronavirus.
 H5N1, which is currently circulating in chicken farms, has a human mortality rate of about 60 percent.